geftactics/stumblefunk.org.uk/frontend/README.md

 My first ever attempt at React, after never having used it before.
 Don't judge ;)

 TODO:
+- Totals
+- Ticket List
-- ddb-scan pagination
+- Vehicle List
-- make data calls before render

 In the project directory, you can run: